Repair and The Maker Movement in Schools

 Integrating Repair into Maker programs enriches learning in multiple ways:

-The problem-solving, skills, and knowledge required by Repair is deeply resonant with Making.
+The problem-solving, skills, and knowledge required by Repair are deeply resonant with Making.

-Because broken objects present students with additional limitations and problems, Repair further challenges the technical skills and design thinking students learn in Making.
+Broken objects present students with discrete and compromised materials and/or function, limitations and problems incremental to Making from scratch.
+Repair thereby further challenges the problem-solving, technical skills, resourcefulness, and design thinking students develop in Making.

 Repair brings the environment / sustainability squarely into designing and Making.

 Repair brings critical thinking about social systems into Making.
-A question repair confronts the student with is: What were the interests that drove the design of this broken item?
+A question Repair confronts the student with is: What were the interests that drove the design and fabrication of this broken item?